This City Told Amazon And Google: No Incentives For You

 A mayor from another city that tried to land big tech companies might be starting to look pretty smart after Amazon canceled its plans for a New York City headquarters.
 Activists and local politicians said New York had given up too much for too little.

-But it doesn't have to be that way, according to San Jose, Calif., Mayor Sam Liccardo, who refused to offer Amazon and another tech giant, Google, any incentives to locate in his city.
+But it doesn't have to be that way, says San Jose, Calif., Mayor Sam Liccardo, who refused to offer Amazon and another tech giant, Google, any incentives to locate in his city.

-Amazon's decision to back out of the New York City plan followed opposition from activists and local politicians over the hefty tax breaks and incentives the company would've gotten when it moved in.
+Amazon's decision to back out of the New York City plan followed opposition from activists and local politicians over the hefty tax breaks and incentives the company would have gotten when it moved in.

 As big tech companies expand nationwide, cities continue to grapple with how to make sure they are benefiting.
 One example is San Jose.

 Last year, when Amazon was looking for a city to house its second headquarters, Liccardo threw San Jose's hat in the ring.
 But unlike the various cities that promised generous tax incentives, San Jose offered Amazon no money.

-"If you're offering incentives, those are dollars you could use to be building out transit, to ... supporting an ecosystem of talent development," Liccardo says.
+"If you're offering incentives, those are dollars you could use to be building out transit ... supporting an ecosystem of talent development," Liccardo says.

-When Amazon ultimately picked New York for one of its new campuses, many activists said it made no sense for one of the world's wealthiest companies to get gig tax breaks and other incentives.
-It caused such a local outrage, Amazon announced it was pulling out.
+When Amazon ultimately picked New York for one of its new campuses, many activists said it made no sense for one of the world's wealthiest companies to get big tax breaks and other incentives.
+It caused such local outrage, Amazon announced it was pulling out.

 "The lesson for cities really ought to be, don't take the bait.
 And don't even offer the bait," Liccardo says.